M66B/FairEmail/docs/FAQ-sv-rSE.md

 * Text-to-speech (sender and subject)
 * Automation (Tasker, etc)

-Rules are applied directly after the message header has been fetched, but before the message text has been downloaded, so it is not possible to apply conditions and actions to the message text.
+Reglerna tillämpas direkt efter att meddelandehuvudet har hämtats, men innan meddelandetexten har hämtats, så det är inte möjligt att tillämpa villkoren på meddelandetexten.
 Note that large message texts are downloaded on demand on a metered connection to save on data usage.

 If you want to forward a message, consider to use the move action instead.
 This will be more reliable than forwarding as well because forwarded messages might be considered as spam.